hannesdatta/thesis-guide/content/topic/finalwords.md

 * Try to structure your literature and take notes
-* Seize every opportunity to can to talk to your advisor (even before the official start of your thesis), or colleagues at the Department of Marketing at Tilburg University to develop a feeling how to refine your topic.
+* Seize every opportunity to can to talk to your advisor (even before the official start of your thesis), or colleagues at the Department of Marketing at Tilburg University to develop a feeling of how to refine your topic.